hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 ###### Threshold for Votes to Adopt a Candidate Roster

-The threshold for votes to adopt a candidate roster will be 1/2 of the consensus weight.
-This is above the 1/3 consensus weight threshold to ensure at least one honest node has validated the TSS key material, and it should be easily achievable since 2/3 consensus weight is required to advance consensus.
+The threshold for votes to adopt a candidate roster will be at least 1/3 of the consensus weight to ensure that at least 1 honest node has validated the TSS key material.

 ###### Impacts on Service's Calculation of Weight from Staked HBars